imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 > | :---:  | :---: |  :---:  |    :---:     |     :---:      |       :---:       |
 > | 3.43s  |  65%  |  0.35s  |    70.5m     |     11.1m      |        N/A        |

-**Gun Stategy**: Sniping is no longer an option for this weapon.
-It shines the most when used in close quarters and is aimed for the head.
-Because it's actually fairly good in close range, you don't need to worry about trading it for a rifle right away.
-Take your time, and trade it when you're certain the coast is clear.
+**Gun Stategy**: It shines the most when used in close-medium range and is aimed for the head.
+This is still the best option for cash-strapped players, and the accurate player can still easily go toe-to-toe with rifles.
 <br/><br/>

 ### P90